Skip to main content

 • A-LevelA*AA

-English (language or literature), History, Languages (ancient or modern) recommended.The 2027-entry requirements are currently subject to change and will be confirmed in May 2026.
+English Literature, History, A modern or classical language recommended.The 2027-entry requirements are currently subject to change and will be confirmed in May 2026.
 Some Colleges may set higher grades or specify an A* in a particular subject.

 Some Colleges may make offers above the minimum offer level and may ask for 777 or a higher points total.